from104/qcalc/README.md

 - C-Tab,  ->: Go to the right calculator tab.
 - CS-Tab, <-: Go to the left calculator tab.
 - A-t: Always toggle the above functions
-- A-i: toggle panel initialization on startup
+- A-i: Toggle panel initialization on startup
 - A-d: Toggle dark mode
+- A-p: Toggle Haptic mode
 - ;: Show additional functions of the button
 - ,: Display number grouping (,)
-- C-,: Change number grouping unit (3 or 4)
+- A-,: Change number grouping unit (3 or 4)
 - [, ]: Adjust decimal point fixation (no limit to 6 digits)
 - "'": Activate additional functions of the button